Fire Down Below (1957 film): Production

 The film was Rita Hayworth's return to motion pictures after a four-year absence.
 The producer and part-owner of the production company Warwick Films, Albert R. Broccoli, later to become famous as the producer of the first 16 Eon-made James Bond films, makes a cameo appearance in the film as a drug smuggler.

 Release

 The film had a gala premiere in the attendance of Princess Alexandra of Kent at the Odeon Marble Arch in London on 30 May 1957, and went on general release in Britain the next day.
 It premiered in the USA two months later, on 8 August 1957.

 Reception

 Box office

 The film needed to make $5,500,000 to break even, and by October 1957 was going to come in $750,000 short.
 This financial failure caused Warwick Films to scale back its production.

+Irving Allen later used the film as an example of "when you try and get artistic".
+He elaborated:

+I employed one of those genius boys to direct Fire Down Below.
+It cost us £900,000 and though we had Mitchum and Hayworth we'll lose a million bucks on it.
+We got away from our action formula and I made the mistake of letting my genius boy get out of line.
+I can't afford to do that.
+We've got big overheads.